theIvanR/lmstudio-unlocked-backend/README.md

 ```
 llama.cpp-win-x86_64-vulkan-avx-1.48.0
 ```

-3. (Optional) Edit the metadata (`backend-manifest.json` / `display-data.json`) if you want to adjust the display name or required features.
-4. Restart LM Studio — your custom backend should now appear.
+3. Restart LM Studio — your custom backend should now appear.
+Enjoy!

 ## Notes
 - LM Studio is **just a wrapper** — these patched backends prove it can run on much older CPUs and GPUs than claimed.